HOME

 * The range of a mobile at sea is often much less than VHF range.

-* There may be no mobile coverage a few miles offshore in many areas.
+* There will not be mobile coverage a few miles offshore in many areas.

 * You can't call a passing ship or boat.